hypo69/hypo/docs/gemini/set 0/en/consultant/src/suppliers/aliexpress/scenarios/__init__.md

 def some_function():
     """
-    Example function for demonstration purposes.
+    Example function for demonStartion purposes.

-    This function demonstrates the use of j_loads for JSON handling and logger for error logging.
+    This function demonStartes the use of j_loads for JSON handling and logger for error logging.
     """
     try: